unjs/nitro/docs/content/1.deploy/20.providers/lagon.md

-# Lagon
+---

-Deploy Nitro apps to Lagon.
+description: 'Deploy Nitro apps to Lagon.'
+---

 **Preset:** `lagon` ([switch to this preset](/deploy/#changing-the-deployment-preset))